Rick's Daily Tips

 For this reason, I don’t recommend using any type Registry optimization tools at all.
 In my humble opinion, the relatively small risk (and the risk is indeed quite small) simply isn’t justified by the potential benefit of having the machine run just a tiny bit faster.

-That being said, there’s nothing wrong with using a hood system tune-up app that simply sweeps away unnecessary junk files and such.
+That being said, there’s nothing wrong with using a good system tune-up app that simply sweeps away unnecessary junk files and such.
 But if you do use one I recommend setting it to skip any Registry optimization tasks.

 Bottom line: A little periodic routine maintenance can indeed keep your Windows PC running smoothly and hiccup-free, but I recommend that you leave the Registry optimizer tools alone.